-In addition to the analysis products, over the years the JALLC has developed and published several handbooks and guides on topics related to the JALLC's expertise.
-These handbooks and guides, which provide comprehensive guidance for NATO and JALLC analysts, are regularly updated by the JALLC.
-You can download a copy of the Handbooks and Guides below.
+In addition to the analysis products, over the years the JALLC has developed and published several books and guides on topics related to the JALLC's expertise.
+These books and guides, which provide comprehensive guidance for NATO and JALLC analysts, are regularly updated by the JALLC.
+You can download a copy of the books and Guides below.

 This opening chapter sets the stage for the rest of this handbook by giving an overview of:

-- What is The Role of a Lessons Learned Staff Officer ( LLSO)?
+What is The Role of a Lessons Learned Staff Officer (

 This handbook provides guidance on how to conduct analysis in support of Lessons Learned (LL) processes.
 It is primarily designed to assist Lessons Learned Analysis Staff Officers with all aspects of conducting analysis, both in the office and when deployed to operations, training events, exercises or experiments.